adityabaronia/COFFloader/COFF.md

 # Dive into development of COFF loader
 - Read the ``.obj`` file into memory.
 - Use the ``fileHeader`` structure to parse the data into memory to know about ``numberOfSection``, ``pointerToSymbolTable``, ``noOfSymbols`` and save them in variables.
-	-	```
+	-	```c
 		fileHeader* fheader;
 		fheader = (fileHeader*)objFileInMem; //objFileInMem this is were object file can be read
 		```
-- Now each of the section needs to be copied in memory ; there should be a pointer to pointers variable that can hold the address of all the newly allocated sections.
+- Now each of the section needs to be copied in memory ; there should be a pointer to pointers variable (array of pointers) that can hold the address of all the newly allocated sections.
 	- ```c
 		char** sectionMapping;
    		sectionMapping = calloc(fheader->numberOfSection, 8); // because size of address in 64-bit machine is 8
    	```
 - Section header falls right after the file header.
 This means if size of fileheader is 20 bytes then the first section header will be at 21st offset and next section header will be right after 1st section header .
 If size of each section header is 40 bytes then next section will be at ``size of 1st section header + size of file header``
-- Make a for loop for number of section to iterate all the section present in COFF.
+- Iterate across all the section present in COFF using a for-loop
 	- Find the address of the .text section because this where the function to execute will be present.
- 	- Each section will have some relocation in it so make sure to know total numner of relocation in whole COFF.
+ 	- Keep a count of number of relocations for each section in `totalRelocation`, to finally get a count of the relocations in COFF globally.
 	- ```c
    		for (int i = 0; i < fheader->numberOfSection; i++) {
 			section_n = (size_t)objFileInMem + (size_t)sizeof(fileHeader) + i * (size_t)sizeof(sectionHeader);;